 Community clubs are located in most of the townships in Carroll Co.
 The Community clubs meet 1 - 2 times a month from Nov. through the Fair.
 Community clubs offer a broad and general 4-H background.
 Some of the activities in a community club include: officers, demonstrations, programs, community service projects, make a float for the 4-H parade, paint a barrell for the fair, club picnic and / or club field trip.

 Project clubs focus on a single project.
 The project clubs are: Junior Leaders, Shooting Sports, and Young Wranglers (horse and pony).

 Adults are needed for “4-H Volunteers”, also known as Club Leaders, Project Leaders, 4-H Exhibit Board members, Animal committee members and helpers during the fair.

 Youth in grades 7 - 12 can join 4-H Junior Leaders.
 The Carroll Co.
 4-H Junior Leaders meet from Sept. - Aug. each year.
 The have monthly programs / activities / trips.

 Last year, the Carroll County 4-H Junior Leaders served their community through twelve service projects and other leadership projects that:

-- Organized a Fall Party for 75 younger youth, bingo for St. Elizabeth’s residents and filled 3500 Easter eggs for local Easter egg hunts.
+- Organized a Fall Party for 75 younger youth and filled 2400 Easter eggs for local Easter egg hunts.

 In addition to learning leadership and citizenship skills through Junior Leader activities, teens become part of the community.
 As one participant said, “My favorite part of Junior Leaders is helping others.”